Empowerment Articles!

 Stop going around people that bring you pain

-Trust that God is enough for you today
+Trust that God’s love is enough for you today

 Cry when you have to, but force your mind to be happy

-allow yourself to grieve, but look forward.
-You have happiness ahead you cant see yet
+You have happiness ahead that you can’t see yet

 Don’t rehearse what happened